Yom HaShoah Ceremony 2022

 Testimony of Isabelle Choko, former deportee.

-The ceremony was entirely broadcast live on the website of the Shoah Memorial, as well as on Facebook and YouTube.
+The ceremony was entirely broadcast live on the website of the Shoah Memorial, as well as on the Facebook and YouTube pages.

-Event organized under the aegis of the Foundation for the Memory of the Shoah, in partnership with Judaism on the Move (JEM), the association of Sons and Daughters of Jewish deportees from France (FFDJF) at the initiative of this ceremony, and the Consistory of Paris.
+Event carried out under the aegis of the Foundation for the Memory of the Shoah, in partnership with Judaism on the Move (JEM), the association of the Sons and Daughters of the Jewish deportees of France (FFDJF) at the initiative of this ceremony, and the Consistory of Paris.

 Read the opening speech by François Heilbronn, Vice-President of the Shoah Memorial